lisabronwyn/228-goal-design-and-build/README.md

 # Domains, Registrars, Hosting Companies, Mail Servers, and more!

-A day-by-day structured deep dive into what it takes to register a domain, acquire hosting for your site/brand, implement a blog, and more.
+A deep dive into what it takes to register a domain, acquire hosting for your site/brand, implement a blog, and more.

 Learn all about FTP, SMTP, etc.